keu/docs/software/cli-install-windows-10.md

 Make sure that the WSL 2 based engine is enabled in Docker Settings (preferred).
 If this is not possible, enable Hyper-V (legacy).
 This is required to run Docker and Linux Containers.

-If you have any issues with Docker, check out [Docker's Troubleshooting Guide for Windows](https://docs.docker.com/docker-for-windows/troubleshoot/).
+If you have any issues with Docker, see [Docker's Troubleshooting Guide for Windows](https://docs.docker.com/docker-for-windows/troubleshoot/).

 ### Step 3.
 Download the Astronomer CLI

-Currently, Astronomer on Windows outside of WSL is only supported by Astronomer CLI versions 0.8 and beyond.

-You can download the latest version of the CLI [here](https://github.com/astronomer/astro-cli/releases/).
+You can download the latest version of the CLI on the [Astronomer GitHub](https://github.com/astronomer/astro-cli/releases/).
+Select an asset that includes windows_386.zip in the filepath.

 ### Step 4.
 Extract the contents

-After following step 3, you should see a zip file on your machine that contains the following:
+You should now have a zip file on your computer that contains the following:

 - CHANGELOG
 - README
 - LICENSE
 - A file titled `astro.exe`

-Grab that `astro.exe` file and move it to a location that won't be deleted.
+Move `astro.exe` to a location where it can't be deleted.

 ### Step 5.
 Add Executable to Path
-Add the location of `astro.exe` in your %PATH%.
-If you don't know how to do this, check out [this helpful guide](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).
+Add the location of `astro.exe` to your %PATH% environment variable.
+See [How to Add to Windows PATH Environment Variable](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).

 ### Step 6.
 Final Command

-Now, open your Terminal or PowerShell console and run the following:
+Open your Terminal or PowerShell console and run the following:

 ```
 C:\Windows\system32>astro version